DesholaAmzat/Active-Directory-Lab/README.md

-# Active-Directory-Lab
+<h1>Active Directory Home Lab<br/>

+<h2>Description</h2>
-In this lab we're going to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
-Configuring and running this lab will definitely help develop your understanding of how active directory and windows networking works, so l'd highly recommend running through it a couple times, ask questions where stuff is unclear, and eventually try to build it on your own without watching.
+In this lab, I was able to create an Active Directory home lab Environment using Oracle Virtual Box.
+Configuring and running this lab helped develop my understanding of how active directory and Windows networking works, so l'd highly recommend giving this lab a try in order to familiarize yourself with domain and networking environments.
 Please let me know if you have any questions!

+<h2> Languages and Utilities Used</h2>

+- PowerShell
+- Oracle VirtualBox

+<h2> Environments Used</h2>

+- Windows 10 (21H2)
+- Windows Server 2019

+<h2> Program Walk Through</h2>